EDUCBA

 1. Connectivity

 In the case of IoT, the most important feature one can consider is connectivity.
-Without seamless communication among the interrelated components of the IoT ecosystems (i.e sensors, compute engines, data hubs, etc.) it is not possible to execute any proper business use case.
-IoT devices can be connected over Radio waves, Bluetooth, Wi-Fi, Li-Fi, etc. We can leverage various protocols of internet connectivity layers in order to maximize efficiency and establish generic connectivity across IoT ecosystems and Industry.
-There may be special cases where the IoT ecosystem is built on-premises or in an intranet.
+Without seamless communication among the interrelated components of the IoT ecosystems (i.e., sensors, compute engines, data hubs, etc.), it is impossible to execute any proper business use case.
+IoT devices can be connected over Radio waves, Bluetooth, Wi-Fi, Li-Fi, etc. We can leverage various protocols of internet connectivity layers to maximize efficiency and establish generic connectivity across IoT ecosystems and Industries.
+Special cases may involve building the IoT ecosystem on-premises or within an intranet.

 2. Sensing

-We humans can naturally understand and analyze our circumstances easily based on our past experiences with various things or situations.
-In the case of IoT in order to get the best of it, we need to read the analog signal, convert it in such a way that we can derive meaningful insights out of it.
-We use Electrochemical, gyroscope, pressure, light sensors, GPS, Electrochemical, pressure, RFID, etc. to gather data based on a particular problem.
-For example for automotive use cases, we use Light detection sensors along with pressure, velocity and imagery sensors.
-To make a use case successful we need to choose the proper sensing paradigm.
+Humans can naturally understand and analyze our circumstances easily based on past experiences with various things or situations.
+In the case of IoT, we need to read the analog signal and convert it to derive meaningful insights from it to get the best of it.
+We use Electrochemical, gyroscope, pressure, light sensors, GPS, Electrochemical, pressure, RFID, etc., to gather data based on a particular problem.
+For example, we use Light detection and pressure, velocity, and imagery sensors for automotive use cases.
+We must choose the proper sensing paradigm to make a use case successful.

 3. Active Engagements

-IoT device connects various products, cross-platform technologies and services work together by establishing an active engagement between them.
+IoT device connects various products, cross-platform technologies, and services that work together by establishing an active engagement.
 In general, we use cloud computing in blockchain to establish active engagements among IoT components.
-In the case of Industry grade, IoT solutions raw analog data need to be acquired, preprocessed and rescale as per business capacity.
+Regarding Industry grade IoT solutions, raw analog data need to be acquired, preprocessed, and rescaled as per business capacity.
 As per Google, only 50% of structured and 1% of unstructured data is used to make important business decisions.
-So while designing the IoT ecosystems carriers need to consider the future needs of manipulating such a huge scale of data to satisfy incremental business needs.
-One can confuse the need of active engagements with scale, practically it means your systems should be able to handle huge data across various technologies, platforms, products, and industries.
+So while designing the IoT ecosystems, carriers need to consider the future needs of manipulating such a huge scale of data to satisfy incremental business needs.
+One can confuse the need for active engagements with scale; practically, it means your systems should be able to handle huge amounts of data across various technologies, platforms, products, and industries.

 4. Scale